Skip to main content

 metal roof with brick chimney

-We got you!
-We’re the experts here at RoofCrafters, and while we’re expected to know the ins and outs of roofing components and terminologies, homeowners and business owners like you are not, and it’s our pleasure to teach you the roof cricket essentials!
+We’re the experts here at RoofCrafters, and while we’re expected to know the ins and outs of roofing components and terminologies, homeowners and business owners like you are not, So, let’s delve into the world of roof crickets and discover how these small structures play a big role in protecting your home!

 ponding water on a flat roof off the back of a home